Github-Workflow-Test-Org/Conversimg/README.md

 ## 1 - Description

-Conversimg is **an open-source command interpreter program** whose purpose is to allow the user to convert and resize images locally without having to resort to external services on the Internet.
+Conversimg is **an open-source command interpreter program** whose purpose is to allow the user to convert and resize images locally without having to resort to external services on the Internet.s

 ## 2 - Supported formats